EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 NOTE: Kaithem will **only** load the configuration file on startup and you must reload kaithem for the changes to take effect.

-### My message bus data is not being saved to the log files!
-Help!

-Kaithem only saves topics to the hard drive if they are in the list of things to save.
-Go to the logging page and select the channels you are interested in.

 ### What is with these security certificate errors?